My Financial Independence Plan

 Given that plans are only good for a point in time, Owen and I also worked on some assumptions to help build the plan.

-- We assumed there will be no changes to my defined benefit pension plan and it will remain partially indexed to inflation.
+- We assumed there will be no changes to my defined benefit pension plan before semi-retirement.

-- We assumed I will not commute my pension – although that option/scenario could definitely be on the table in the future.
+- We assumed (for now) I will not commute my pension – although that option/scenario could definitely be on the table in the future.

-3. We assumed the mortgage debt will be dead in the coming years.
-We’ll have no other debt in semi-retirement.
+3. We assumed the mortgage debt will be dead in the coming years prior to semi-retirement.

 4. We assumed there will be a one (1) vehicle upgrade about every 10 years.